obsidianmd/obsidian-sample-plugin/docs/syntax-reference.md

 > Please refer to [README.md](../../README.md) for usage examples
 > Check [manual.md](), maybe that file has already some content?

+# Table of contents

+TBD

+# Introduction

+The syntax of sorting specification presented here intentionally uses an informal language (instead of a formal grammar definition).
+The intention is to make it understandable to non-technical persons.

+# The syntax

+## Sorting specification

+The `sorting specification` comprises one or more [sections|#Section]

+## Section

+Blah blah

 ### Supported sorting methods

 #### At folder level only